Voila! “All finished. You can go and….”

 “Alright kids, lets go find a restaurant at the Old Port”.

-As usual the streets were crawling with people but in the 15 minutes it took us to walk from our apartment located near Saint Charles train station in Marseille to the old port, we didn’t see one person dressed up for Halloween.
+Instead, we took a 15 minutes walk from our 5th floor apartment located near Saint Charles train station in Marseille to the old port.
+To my surprise, we didn’t see one person dressed up for Halloween.
 The same was true at the restaurant.
 Not even a sad little Halloween poster.
 Nothing!

-That was then and this is now and after three plus years living in France, I have learned that Halloween is somewhat of a controversial and confusing holiday to the French.
+That was then and this is now and after several years living in France, I’ve learned that Halloween is somewhat of a controversial and confusing holiday to the French.

 Halloween Controversy In France: Why are so many French people so adverse to Halloween?

-Well, the first thing you need to understand is that most French people view Halloween very, very, very different than say Americans or Canadians do.
+The first thing you need to understand is that most (not all) French people view Halloween very differently.

 There are many reasons why they view Halloween in this negative light but the simplest answer is this.